marczz/mzlinux_pages/development/scm.md

     django, elinks, fast-export, findutils, gajim, git,
     git-\<something\>, guile, moodle, qemu, rox-filer,...
 -   {{< wp "Gitorious" >}} (AGPL) was hosting
-    freely your open source git repository. t is now acquired by GitLab, and closed, an archive is at
+    freely your open source git repository.
+It is now acquired by GitLab, and closed, an archive is at
     [Gitorous read-only mirror ](http://gitorious.org)